 Communicate the mission, membership benefits, and special student opportunities of the Glass Art Society to eligible students interested in art made with glass.

 Serve on the Board of Director’s Education and Media Committees and contribute to committee projects.

 Solicit one student liaison from each qualifying school and maintain regular contact with the liaison to share information about the GAS conference and membership to interested students in their program.

 Contribute to GASnews, the quarterly online GAS newsletter, about student-focused projects and opportunities.
 This includes writing both the Student Profile and School Profile in each issue.

-Attend the annual GAS planning meeting in January 2016 with the Board of Directors.
+Attend the annual GAS planning meeting with the Board of Directors.
 Note: travel and lodging to the planning meeting is paid for by GAS.

-Attend the annual GAS conference in Corning, NY in June 2016.
+Attend the annual GAS conference.
 Note: Student Representative is responsible for his/her own travel and accommodation at the annual conference.
 Limited financial support may be available through the GAS Student Rep Travel Fund, but is not guaranteed.

 Before and during the annual conference, assist in managing the International Student Exhibition, organize student demonstrations (if applicable), and contribute to Portfolio Review, the Education Resource Center, Poster Presentations, and other projects as needed.

 Assist GAS with social media and other outreach as needed.

-Serve as a mentor to the incoming student representative, including traveling to the 2017 Annual Conference to assist the new student if possible.
+Serve as a mentor to the incoming student representative.

 The Glass Art Society reserves the right to deny applications for Technical Display, advertising participation, GAS membership or the conference from anyone for any reason.